About

 rhymes with rain

-inexpertly forgets
+inexpertly forgot

 how to explain